maxxiimo/the-front-end-manifesto/chp8-device-detection.md

   > Adapt.js is a lightweight (848 bytes minified) JavaScript file that determines which CSS file to load before the browser renders a page.
 If the browser tilts or resizes, Adapt.js simply checks its width, and serves only the CSS that is needed, when it is needed.

+- [Modernizr and YepNope][YepNope]

+  >  yepnope is an asynchronous conditional resource loader that's super-fast, and allows you to load only the scripts that your users need.
+  >  yepnope.js is integrated into Modernizr.

 - [Conditionizr][]

   > Conditionizr is a fast and lightweight (3KB) javascript utility that detects browser vendor - touch features and retina displays - allowing you to serve conditional JavaScript and CSS files.
 MIT Licensed.